ChristinaLK/blog/content/reading-may-2016.md

 	and especially world (including some long descriptive passages that may not be 100% necessary).

-So I'm thinking that this will definitely be a book I re-read at a later time and there will be more to mined then.
+So I'm thinking that *A Soldier of the Great War* will definitely be a book I re-read at a later time and there will be more to be mined then.